Urpagin/MCRandomProxy/README.md

-And for the how, the program uses Asio (a networking library in C++) to route all the incoming packets from you (the client) to some server chose at random, and forward all packets coming from the random server to the client (you).
+And for the how, the program uses Asio (a networking library in C++) to route all the incoming packets from you (the client) to some server chosen at random, and forward all packets coming from the random server to the client (you).

-This also means that every packet exchanged can be read and also modified by the program, although currently that is not the case.
+This also means that every packet exchanged can be read and also modified by the program 😉😉😉😉😉, although currently that is not the case.

 ## Installation